-Mental Health Treatment Center for Teens and Adolescents in Dallas, Texas
+Mental Health Treatment Center for Adolescents Near Dallas, Texas

-BasePoint Academy, located in the heart of Texas, provides a safe haven for teenage boys and girls grappling with mental health issues.
-With our facilities strategically positioned in Arlington, Forney, and McKinney, we are within reach of Dallas and nearby areas like Garland, Plano, Irving, and Fort Worth.
-Our focus is on addressing adolescent mental health issues, teen psychiatric conditions, and adolescent behavioral disorders.
-If you’re searching for “mental health facilities near me” or “mental health counseling near me,” look no further.
-At BasePoint, we understand the unique youth mental health challenges and offer specialized care for various teenage psychological problems.
+BasePoint Academy in North Texas provides a safe haven for teenage boys and girls grappling with mental health issues.
+With facilities in Arlington, Forney, McKinney, and Frisco, we are within reach of Dallas and nearby areas like Garland, Plano, Irving, and Fort Worth.

 What Is Mental Health Disorder?

-A mental health disorder is characterized by a clinical disturbance in a teenager’s emotional regulation, cognition, or behavior.
-Oftentimes, it is associated with impairment in daily functioning.
-There are several mental health disorders, each with a unique constellation of symptoms and known treatment strategies.
+Mental health disorders are characterized by a clinical disturbance in emotional regulation, cognition, or behavior.
+Oftentimes, these conditions impair a teenager’s daily functioning.
+There are many mental health disorders, including anxiety and depression, each with its own constellation of symptoms and known treatment strategies.

-Mental health is crucial to your physical health and is a component of your overall health.
+Your child’s mental health is crucial to their overall well-being.
 For example, depression increases the risk of several physical health problems, such as heart disease and diabetes.
-Chronic depression that begins in the teen years increases that risk in adulthood.
-There is no single cause for mental health disorders, but several contributing factors are experiences, substance use, and trauma.
+Chronic depression that begins in the teen years also increases that risk in adulthood.
+There is no single cause for mental health disorders, but several contributing factors are life experiences like trauma, genetics, and substance use.

 Find Out About Our Admissions